404brainnotfind/portfolio/README.md

    git commit -m "Add resume in Markdown format"
    ```

-This version control approach ensures your content is trackable and recoverable at any point.

 ### 3. Install and Configure Pelican
-Pelican, a Python-based static site generator, align with Etter’s principle of automating repetitive tasks.
+Pelican, a Python-based static site generator, aligns with Etter’s principle of automating repetitive tasks.
 Install Pelican to convert your Markdown resume into a fast, secure website without manual HTML coding.

-To install Pelican:

 1. Run the following command to install Pelican and Markdown support:
    ```